 I’m going to branch out and pick a graphic novel.
 There’s none better than the original League of Extraordinary Gentleman.

-The books feature a lot of steampunk technology in them, how much of that is based on existing technology, and how much of it is your own creation?
+Your books feature a lot of steampunk technology, how much is based on existing technology, and how much of it is your own creation?

 I’d say it’s about 50/50.
 I like to sneak in crazy Victorian gadgets that actually existed whenever I can, or modify them to suit my needs.
 Some of the technologies in my books are built out of flawed Victorian scientific theory that I made real.
 Some are more modern.
 There’s a cable transport in Blameless based off experimental US military research from the Korean War.
 But the rest of the time I just make things up, or go running to some of my techie or RPG friends with a plot problem that needs a steampunk solution.

 I love the descriptions of all the inventions and the technology of Alexia’s world – are you a tech-savvy person?
 Does someone help you with that?

 I’m a terrible neophyte and a very reluctant adopter of new technology.
 However, I am lucky enough to number many tech-savvy individuals in my life.
 Sometimes I create steampunk inventions from exacerbated actual Victorian gadgets, but other times I will call up one of my friends and beg them to have a conversation with me.
 “I need the invention to do this, but to have these limitations, and this kind of size.
 Any ideas?
 Oh and it should be funny.”

 Why do you think Steampunk is appealing right now?

 I have many theories on this.
 Part of the appeal, I think, has to do with our own sense of chaos and impending doom.
 This often causes people to look back and seek out time that was more ridged and controlled, full of polite manners and forms of address.
 Or a world that appears to have this.

 What are the ingredients for a good steampunk novel?